OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     }
     ```

-4. Re-register this change once you have saved the file.
+4. Reregister this change once you have saved the file.
 In Excel, select **Insert > Add-ins > My Add-ins**.
 This will bring up a list of available add-ins.
 Under “Developer Add-ins" you will see your add-in, under the name “Excel Custom Function.”
 Select it to register it.

 5. In cell C1, run the function `=CONTOSO.STOCKPRICESTREAM("MSFT")`.
 You should see the price of Microsoft stock - that will update in real time right in your workbook.